retostauffer/python-colorspace/source/index.rst

 * `And others <http://www.hclwizard.org/references/>`__.
   (`HCLwizard.org <https://hclwizard.org>`__ reference list).

-Some other packages providing color maps in python (on top of the default color maps) wich might be of interest:
+Some other packages providing color maps in Python (on top of the default color maps) wich might be of interest:

 * `seaborn <https://seaborn.pydata.org>`_:
-  statistical data visualization.
+  Statistical data visualization.
 The package also provides access to a range of (mostly) well specified
   `color palettes <https://seaborn.pydata.org/tutorial/color_palettes.html>`_.
-* `palettable <https://jiffyclub.github.io/palettable>`_: color palettes for python.
+* `palettable <https://jiffyclub.github.io/palettable>`_: Color palettes for Python.
   Formely known as ``brewer2mpl``.
 Provides a range of color palettes including "Brewer2" and "Carto" palettes.
-* `ColorBrewer2.org <http://colorbrewer2.org>`_: the source of the brewer colors,
+* `ColorBrewer2.org <http://colorbrewer2.org>`_: The source of the brewer colors,
-  interactive webpage by Cynthia Brewer, Mark Harrower and The Pennsylvania State University.
+  interactive web page by Cynthia Brewer, Mark Harrower, and The Pennsylvania State University.

 Known issues
 ------------